Learn how to plan events for 12th graders that will help them apply, pay, and go to college.

 Hosting in-person events during the school day or, in the case of community based organizations, during regular operating hours.
 Virtual events may be hosted at other times that work best for your school and community.
 This ensures that all students are able to attend, including those who might have after school responsibilities.

 Providing assistance and celebration for all post-high school educational pathways.

 You may choose to include younger students in your activities.
 Or you may invite families to participate.
 Doing so can increase your success and build even greater excitement for your students' futures.

 Involve your school staff and community volunteers.
 Build a team to help you plan and host the events.
 You will lighten your load and increase support for your students and the college-going culture of your school.

 College Application Week

 Oregon College Application Week offers students dedicated time and space during the school day to complete college and scholarship applications with the assistance of school staff and volunteers.
-Schools and community based organizations host events during November, designated as "Oregon Goes To College Month," by Governor Kate Brown.
+Schools and community based organizations host events during November, designated as "Oregon Goes To College Month," by Governor Tina Kotek.
 College Application Week is an affiliate program of the American College Application Campaign.